To Coat or To Paint - That is the question!

 We realize professional garage floors epoxy isn't for everyone.
 But, forewarned is forearmed!

-Mike Mincemoyer is the President of Stronghold Floors International and owner of the Mid-Atlantic franchise.
+Mike Mincemoyer is the President of Stronghold Floors.
 He has been actively involved in garage floors epoxy projects since 2004.